dman-os/template_rust_dylink/README.md

             +  TODO: replace `rg` with `grep` here.
        * TODO: simlar one liner for windows.

-If you have build time machinations, especially generative ones, you should be able to specify them at the `deps` crate and should work as specified usually.
+If you have build time machinations, especially generative ones, you should be able to specify them at the `deps` crate and should work as specified...usually.

 ## Cargo XTASK stubs